Missing Student Policy

 - UP accepts any report, including a telephone report, of a missing student.
 If UP determines that a student for whom a missing person report has been filed has been missing for 24 hours, then, no later than 24 hours after the student has been determined to be missing, UP will:

-- Notify the individual(s) identified by the student to be contacted in such circumstances.
+- Notify the individual(s) identified by the student in CAESAR to be contacted in such circumstances.

-- Notify a parent or guardian if the student is less than 18 years old and not emancipated) if a parent or guardian is not identified by the student as their missing person contact in CAESAR.
+- Notify a parent or guardian (if the student is less than 18 years old and not emancipated) if a parent or guardian is not identified by the student as their missing person contact in CAESAR.

 - Notify appropriate law enforcement agencies in compliance with all statutory requirements.

 - Notify the Dean of Students or Vice President from Student Affairs

 - The student-provided missing person contact information will be registered confidentially and will be accessible only to authorized campus officials (such as UP, the Registrar and Student Affairs) and may not be disclosed, except to law enforcement personnel in furtherance of a missing person investigation.

 - In the event of a missing student determination by UP, UP will investigate and follow procedural protocols outlined in UP’s internal Missing Persons procedure.

 - Each fall the Registrar reminds students of the opportunity to register a missing person contact and provides directions on how to do so.
 The Registrar may issue additional registration reminders at its discretion.

 - The Registrar maintains student provided emergency and missing contact information.
 The Registrar is responsible for maintaining missing student contact notice documentation in accordance with record retention requirements outlined in the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 USC 1092(f)).